Bedarra Island: Fauna

 There is great diversity of animal and insect life in the wet tropical rainforest on Bedarra.
 The vibrant blue Ulysses butterfly, the Giant Birdwing butterfly, northern rainforest skink, Scrub Fowl, the Wompoo Fruit dove, Sun birds, tree frogs, geckos, forest dragons, tree monitors, pythons and echidna have all made a habitat here.

 Sea turtles and dugongs can be observed around Bedarra Island and recently Migaloo, the white humped back whale, was spotted from a lookout engaged in its annual migration north (late June).

 The island has few mammals; the largest is the echidna and there is also the fawn footed melomys, a small native rodent named after Edmund James Banfield who first described it.
 This native, fruit eating marsupial rat is called "Uromys banfieldi".

 Several species of bats and flying foxes are seen and heard at night.
 Unique to this area is the Little Bent Wing Bat, "Miniopterus Australis".
 The tiny bat gets its name from its elongated finger bone that supports its wing.
 They are usually colonial in their roost behaviour, nesting in caves, crevices and sometimes roof ceilings of the open plan houses on the island.

 The most easily observed bird life in the rainforest, are the large mound builders – the orange footed scrub fowl.

 Tourism

 The island is divided into three main sections.
-One section comprises Bedarra Island Resort, an eight villa resort catering to the luxury tourism market.
+One section comprises Bedarra Island Resort, a twelve villa resort catering to the luxury tourism market.
 Another section known as East Bedarra comprises seven privately owned upmarket holiday rentals on the land once owned by artist Noel Wood.
 The third section known as Bedarra Hideaway comprises an old 16-room resort that has not operated since 1991.